pymupdf/PyMuPDF/README.md

 If you do want to make your own binary however, have a look at this [Wiki page](https://github.com/rk700/PyMuPDF/wiki/Windows-Binaries-Generation).
 It explains how to use Visual Studio for generating MuPDF in quite some detail.
 Also do not hesitate to contact us if you need help.

 # Usage and Documentation
-Please have a look at the basic [demos](https://github.com/rk700/PyMuPDF/tree/master/demo), the [examples](https://github.com/rk700/PyMuPDF/tree/master/examples) which contain complete, working programs, and the **recipies** section of our [Wiki](https://github.com/rk700/PyMuPDF/wiki) sidebar.
+Please have a look at the basic [demos](https://github.com/rk700/PyMuPDF/tree/master/demo), the [examples](https://github.com/rk700/PyMuPDF/tree/master/examples) (which contain complete, working programs), and the **recipies** section of our [Wiki](https://github.com/rk700/PyMuPDF/wiki) sidebar.

-You have a number of options to access the **documentation**:
+You have a number of options to access the documentation:

-* You can view it online at [Read the Docs](https://pymupdf.readthedocs.io/en/latest/), which you can also download as [HTML ZIP file](https://github.com/rk700/PyMuPDF/tree/master/doc/html.zip).
+* You can view it online at [Read the Docs](https://pymupdf.readthedocs.io/en/latest/).
+* You can download a zipped [HTML](https://github.com/rk700/PyMuPDF/tree/master/doc/html.zip) version.
 * You can download a [Windows CHM](https://github.com/JorjMcKie/PyMuPDF-optional-material/tree/master/doc/PyMuPDF.chm).
 * You can download a [PDF](https://github.com/rk700/PyMuPDF/tree/master/doc/pymupdf.pdf).

-> The new **PyPI Warehouse** no longer supports the maintenance of documentation hosted at https://pythonhosted.org.
-Their plans also include to retire this facility altogether as the PyPI Warehouse matures.
-They are encouraging the use of https://readthedocs.org instead.
+> The new [PyPI Warehouse](https://pypi.org/project/PyMuPDF/) no longer supports storing or maintaining documentation at https://pythonhosted.org.
+Everything there is hence becoming stale since many months.
+Their plans even include to drop this facility altogether once the new PyPI is fully in production.
+Projects should instead use https://readthedocs.org.

-> We have decided to immediately follow their recommendation.
-Therefore, you will now find PyMuPDF's current online documentation on **Read the Docs** as indicated above.
-Because we haven't been able to update our documentation on **pythonhosted.org** since June of 2017, we also decided to delete it there to avoid confusion.
+> Because our latest documentation update on **pythonhosted.org** was from June 2017, we have decided to shift gears immediately: you will now find PyMuPDF's (always current) online documentation on **Read the Docs** <u>only</u>, as indicated above, and <u>no longer</u> on **pythonhosted.org** to avoid confusion.

+> **Recommendation:** <u>do not use</u> [Read the Docs](https://pymupdf.readthedocs.io/en/latest/) for downloading documentation - instead, follow the links above.

 Earlier Versions
 ================